neo4j/neo4j/community/README.txt

-   neo4j-shell           command shell for browsing and manipulating the graph neo4j-online-backup   create backups of a running neo4j graph database neo4j-graph-algo      graph algorithms (such as shortest path algorithm) neo4j-udc             usage data collection
+   neo4j-shell           command shell for browsing and manipulating the graph neo4j-online-backup   create backups of a running neo4j graph database neo4j-graph-algo      graph algorithms (such as shortest path algorithm) neo4j-udc             usage data collector

 The lib/ directory contains the binary jar files for all components as well as required third-party libraries.
 Javadocs are in the site/apidocs directory.

-The included usage data collection component will send basic information like
+The included usage data collector component will send basic information like
 for example version number to udc.neo4j.org once a day and can easily be disabled, see more information on the wiki:
 http://wiki.neo4j.org/content/UDC